 1. A variety of materials are being used for the construction of the interiors of vehicles.
 The materials used in the manufacturing of the vehicle include plastics, adhesives, cleaning products, plasticizers, paint, sealers, lubrication compounds, and many others.

-2. Various kinds of chemical substances may be emitted from the interior materials inside the vehicle cabins.
+2. Various kinds of chemical substances may be emitted from the interior materials inside the vehicle cabin.
 Some of the chemical substances may contain components, such as Volatile Organic Compounds (VOCs) or Aldehydes, some of them are not harmful to the human body, but some of them are known to cause various health issues.
 The amount of chemical substances emitted from interior materials may be particularly high, especially during the early stages of vehicle life.

-3. There is some question about the possibility that these chemicals pose a health risk.
-According to the survey, emissions from interior materials are likely to be the potential cause of nausea, allergy, fatigue, stinging eyes, dizziness, headache, etc. Health effects could vary depending on the individual driver and passenger’s health and physical condition as well as exposure time and concentration of chemical substances.
+3. Health effects vary depending on the individual driver and passenger’s health and physical condition as well as exposure time and concentration of chemical substances.
+This Mutual Resolution supports the effort to insure levels of these chemical substances are measured under real exposure conditions.

 4. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
 Several countries have established regulations or guidelines regarding emissions from interior materials.
 Although these test procedures are very similar, there are many differences in test conditions.

 5. This Mutual Resolution outlines the provisions and harmonized test procedure for the measurement of interior emissions, taking into account existing standards.
 It will encourage the reduced use of synthetic materials, and chemicals that can be harmful to humans.
-It also encourages the increased use of environmentally-friendly materials, improving the environmental air quality inside the passenger cabin.
-This recommendation may improve the personal health of the occupants, and motivate technical advances within the automotive industry.
+It also encourages the increased use of emission-friendly materials, improving the air quality inside the passenger cabin.

 7. Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
 It also facilitates the exchange of information between interested parties.

-8. However, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology, the regulatory stringency of legislation is expected to be different from region to region for the foreseeable future.
-The setting of interior emission limit values, therefore, is not part of this recommendation for the time being.
+8. The regulatory stringency of legislation is expected to be different from region to region for the foreseeable future, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology,.
+Therefore the setting of interior emission limit values is not part of this recommendation.

 B. Procedural background